 Make sure to attach any twisty ties directly to the plant container; this lets you pick up and move the plant freely!

 As the plant grows, whenever some of the colas are getting taller than the others…

 Bend the tallest ones over until they’re all the same height as each other.
 Following just that one principle will produce the shape you’re looking for!

-If you have a sick or slow-growing plant it's good to give them a few days of TLC before you commence traning 🙂
+If you have a sick or slow-growing plant it’s good to give them a few days of TLC before you commence training 🙂

 Always let sick plants recover before extensive training.
 This plant suffered from a grower accidentally giving 3x the correct amount of nutrients.
 It’s important to wait until it’s healthy and growing new leaves every day before doing anything else to this poor plant!

 What can you do to help a cannabis plant relax for a few days?